hocgin/ErrorKit/README.md

 }
 ```

-Section summary:
+This approach eliminates boilerplate code while keeping the error definitions concise and descriptive.

+### Summary

-> We recommend conforming all your custom error types to `Throwable` rather than `Error` or `LocalizedError`.
-It has one requirement, `localizedDescription: String`, which will be exactly what you expect it to be.
+> Conform your custom error types to `Throwable` instead of `Error` or `LocalizedError`.
+The `Throwable` protocol requires only `localizedDescription: String`, ensuring your error messages are exactly what you expect – no surprises.